 Carnegie Mellon University

-My research focuses on large-scale semi-supervised and unsupervised methods for understanding time information in computer vision.
+My research focuses on understanding time information in computer vision.
 This includes human activities, events, and causal reasoning.
-I am interested in deep learning, particularly in recurrent neural networks, and augmenting those with higher-level reasoning.
+I am interested in deep learning, particularly in recurrent neural networks, and augmenting those with higher-level probabilistic reasoning.

 Computer vision has a great potential to help our daily lives by searching for lost keys, watering flowers or reminding us to take a pill.
 To succeed with such tasks, computer vision methods need to be trained from real and diverse examples of our daily dynamic scenes.
 While most of such scenes are not particularly exciting, they typically do not appear on YouTube, in movies or TV broadcasts.
 So how do we collect sufficiently many diverse but boring samples representing our lives?
 We propose a novel Hollywood in Homes approach to collect such data.
 Instead of shooting videos in the lab, we ensure diversity by distributing and crowdsourcing the whole process of video creation from script writing to video recording and annotation.
 Following this procedure we collect a new dataset, Charades, with hundreds of people recording videos in their own homes, acting out casual everyday activities.